 Forms are un-streamed and, in general, pupils remain in the same form unit throughout Key Stages 3 and 4.
-At Key Stages 4 and 5 pupils/students are grouped in option blocks.
+Students are taught in mixed ability groups in years 9-13.

 - National Curriculum